brendanjcaffrey/ytmusic-search/README.md

 # Youtube Music Search

-Firefox extensions to search for the track you're listening to on Beatport or Amazon Music.
+Firefox extensions to search for the track you're listening to on Beatport, Amazon Music or Traxsource.

 ### Testing the extension